NervanaSystems/ngraph-tf/diagnostics/README.md

 ## Protobuf Visualization
 The python script protobuf_visualization.py can convert a protobuf (pb or pbtxt) into a dot file or a TB log, which can be viewed using TB.
 If the input is a pbtxt then protobuf_visualization can also sanitize node names to remove underscores from the front of node names (which indicate they are internal nodes and might cause TB to complain).
 It can also prepend strings in front of certain node names, a feature which can be used  to append encapsulate information for clustering nodes together

+protobuf_visualization has been tested on Python 2 TF-1.9, but should work with Python 3 and other versions of TF.

 Run the following for detailed help:
 ```
 python protobuf_visualization.py -h